zhangzjn/zhangzjn.github.io/_pages/about.md

 # 🔥 News
 <div style="max-height: 36em; overflow-y: auto;">
   <ol style="list-style-type: none;">
+  <li> 🔥🔥🔥 Checkout our recent <a href="https://ryanchenyn.github.io/projects/IVEBench/">IVEBench</a> for Instruction-Guided Video Editing Assessment. </li>
     <li> 🔥🔥🔥 Checkout our recent <a href="https://xzc-zju.github.io/projects/UltraVideo/">UltraVideo</a> and <a href="https://huggingface.co/APRIL-AIGC/UltraWan">UltraWan</a> for UHD 4K video generation. </li>
     <li> 🔥🔥🔥 Checkout our recent <a href="https://arxiv.org/abs/2506.13589">AdaVideoRAG</a> for long video understanding. </li>
     <!-- <li> 🔥🔥🔥 Checkout our recent <a href="https://github.com/zhangzjn/EMOv2/">EMOv2</a> and <a href="https://github.com/lewandofskee/MobileMamba/">MobileMamba</a> for mobile applications. </li> -->